lukekim2002/C_LAB/README.md

 7. Matrix Multiplication.
 8. Vowel Counter.
 9. Quadratic equation.
-10. Factorial using recursion.
+10. Factorial.
-11. Swap two numbers using pointer.
+11. Swap two numbers.
-12. Printing employee information using structure.
+12. Employee information.
-13. Student database using structure.
+13. Student database.

 ---
 These are not perfect.
-So just change by your way.
+So just change to your way.